About Chippewa County

 Mugshots or booking photos in Chippewa County, Minnesota, can be obtained from the Chippewa County Sheriff's Office.
 They maintain records of recent arrests and may provide access to booking photos upon request.
 You can visit their official website or contact them directly at their office located at 629 North 11th Street, Montevideo, MN 56265.
 Some records may also be available through the Minnesota Department of Corrections online portal.

 To obtain a criminal background check in Chippewa County, Minnesota, you need to contact the Minnesota Bureau of Criminal Apprehension (BCA).
 The BCA provides statewide background checks, which include records from Chippewa County.
 You can request a background check online through the BCA's website or by visiting their office.
-Additionally, the Chippewa County Sheriff's Office may offer local background check services for records specific to the county.
+The Chippewa County Sheriff's Office may offer local background check services for records specific to the county.

 To look up sex offenders in Chippewa County, Minnesota, you can use the Minnesota Predatory Offender Registry.
 This registry is maintained by the Minnesota Bureau of Criminal Apprehension and provides information on registered sex offenders throughout the state, including those in Chippewa County.
 The registry can be accessed online, offering search features by name, location, and other criteria to help you find specific offenders.

 Voter registration in Chippewa County is handled by the Chippewa County Auditor-Treasurer's Elections Office at (320) 269-6235.
 Minnesota residents can register online at mnvotes.sos.state.mn.us until 21 days before any election, or register in person at their polling place on Election Day with proof of residence.
-You must be a U.S. citizen, at least 18 years old on Election Day, a resident of Minnesota for 20 days, and have completed any felony sentence.
+You must be a U.S. Citizen, at least 18 years old on Election Day, a resident of Minnesota for 20 days, and have completed any felony sentence.
 Absentee ballot applications are available online or through the county elections office.

 Property records in Chippewa County are maintained by the County Recorder's Office at 629 N 13th Street, Montevideo, phone (320) 269-6401, and the County Assessor's Office at (320) 269-6466.
 The county provides a free online GIS mapping system accessible through www.co.chippewa.mn.us that allows searches by owner name, address, or parcel number, displaying assessment values, tax information, and property boundaries.
 For official recorded documents such as deeds, mortgages, and liens, the Recorder's Office offers online access to indexed records, with certified copies available for statutory fees.
 Property tax payment information is available through the Auditor-Treasurer at (320) 269-6235.